Interim Executive Director

 In his free time, he and his wife, Solvig, enjoy raising their spirited school-age children in the close-knit East Nashville community.

-Chief of Staff and General Counsel
+Chief of Staff

-Scott Sloan is the Chief of Staff and General Counsel for the Tennessee Higher Education Commission.
-In addition to his duties as Chief of Staff, he is responsible for managing the agency’s legal and contracting functions, external affairs, and communications.
+Scott Sloan is the General Counsel for the Tennessee Higher Education Commission.
+He is responsible for managing the agency’s legal and contracting functions, external affairs, and communications.
 Scott also represents THEC to the Tennessee General Assembly during the legislative session.
 In his time at the agency, he has collaborated closely with the legislature and other stakeholders in developing several key higher education initiatives.
 He assisted on the 2013 development of the Labor and Education Alignment Program (LEAP) as well as the 2014 passage of the Tennessee Veterans Education Transition Support (VETS) Act.

 Before coming to THEC in 2012, he was the Director of Policy and Research for the Tennessee Secretary of State’s Office.
 Prior to that position, he was appointed by Lieutenant Governor Ron Ramsey to serve as the Chief Engrossing Clerk of the Tennessee Senate.
 In this role, he was an officer of the Senate, enrolled legislation for signature into law, and published the annual Senate Journal.
 Scott is a licensed attorney and graduate of both Western Kentucky University and the Nashville School of Law.